 Sometimes the doctor will mark the result 'normal - no further action', this usually means the result didn't show anything abnormal.
 If this is the case and you are still having problems, we advise patients to speak to the doctor further to discuss what to do next.

 If the receptionist is in any doubt whatsoever about the instructions that have been left, she will ask the doctor for clarification and telephone you back or if preferred, the patient is able to book a telephone consultation with their doctor to discuss the result further.

-To view our Results leaflet please click here for more information.
+Please view our Results Leaflet for more information.

 Please note that these times are only a guideline.

 A blood test is when a sample of blood is taken for testing in a laboratory.
 Blood tests have a wide range of uses and are one of the most common types of medical test.
 For example, a blood test can be used to:

 Please note that blood tests are only to be taken if authorised by a clinician.